Carbohydrates: How carbs fit into a healthy diet

 - Sugar.
-Sugar is the simplest form of carbohydrate and occurs naturally in some foods, including fruits, vegetables, milk and milk products.
-Types of sugar include fruit sugar (fructose), table sugar (sucrose) and milk sugar (lactose).
+Sugar is the simplest form of carbohydrates.
+Sugar occurs naturally in some foods, including fruits, vegetables, milk and milk products.
+Sugars include fruit sugar (fructose), table sugar (sucrose) and milk sugar (lactose).

 - Starch.
 Starch is a complex carbohydrate, meaning it is made of many sugar units bonded together.
 Starch occurs naturally in vegetables, grains, and cooked dry beans and peas.

 - Fiber.
 Fiber also is a complex carbohydrate.
-It occurs naturally in fruits, vegetables, whole grains, and cooked dry beans and peas.
+Fiber occurs naturally in fruits, vegetables, whole grains, and cooked dry beans and peas.